jdevfullstack-tutorials/blinking-led-arduino/README.md

 `void setup` is where you tell the computer whether an electronic component being programmed is an output device.
-Other initial setup can be done here, like, the initial mode of an LED is turned on.
+Other initial setup can be done here, like the initial mode of an LED is turned on.

 `void loop` is where the execution of commands